AnastasiaNilsson/NeotechCore/README.md

 With this project I also strive to achieve the following programming goals:

 * Use Test-Driven Development throughout the project to ensure all features are working as they should.
 * See if I can create a version of the [Functional Core Imperative Shell](https://medium.com/ssense-tech/a-look-at-the-functional-core-and-imperative-shell-pattern-be2498da153a) paradigm, which makes heavy use of extension methods to provide some object-oriented flexibility to purely functional classes.
+In order to achieve this, I am limiting myself to writing pure functions througout the code — with the exception of the HTTP Controllers and the convenience extension methods found in the ModelExtensions folder.